 These cookies just melt in your mouth!

-Pumpkin puree - Pumpkin pie filling is not a suitable alternative to pumpkin puree so don’t get these two mixed up.
+- Pumpkin puree - Pumpkin pie filling is not a suitable alternative to pumpkin puree so don’t get these two mixed up.
 The puree gives these cookies a cake-like texture and a good amount of moisture.
-A good brand of canned pumpkin is Libby’s pumpkin puree but you can use another brand of choice instead or even make your own pumpkin puree.
+A good brand of canned pumpkin we like to use Libby’s.

-Flour - All-purpose flour is a sturdy option for chewy cookies.
-You could use gluten-free flour instead such as Bob’s Red Mill.
+- Flour - All-purpose flour is a sturdy option for chewy cookies.
+You could use gluten-free flour instead such as Measure to Measure or Bob’s Red Mill.
 I also like to sift the flour so that no lumps form in the cookie dough.
 I haven't tried plant-based flour such as coconut flour but I'm sure it would work.

 For the full list of ingredients, please scroll down where you'll find the recipe card.

 In a large mixer bowl beat eggs, sugar, vanilla.
 Add fresh pumpkin puree.

 In a separate large bowl, combine dry ingredients.
 Whisk to combine and add to wet ingredients gradually.